pyeventsourcing/eventsourcing/docs/topics/user_guide/cassandra.rst

     cassandra_datastore.setup_tables()

-The Cassandra application class below is similar to the application classes above.
-Please note, it isn't necessary to pass the Cassandra datastore object into the Cassandra active record strategy.
-Investigate the ``CassandraSettings`` to learn how to configure away from default settings.
+The Cassandra application class below is similar to the example application class.
+One difference is the Cassandra datastore object is not passed into the Cassandra active record strategy.

+You may investigate the ``CassandraSettings`` to learn how to configure away from default settings.

 .. code:: python